-Weigh your options.
-The first thing to do when picking out silk bedding is to determine what weight you're looking for.
+"Weigh" your options: When picking out silk bedding, determine what weight you're looking for.
 With regards to silk, the momme weight refers to the actual weight of the silk, and the thread count means how many threads there are per square inch.
 The lower the momme weight, the thinner the sheets in your silk sheet set will be.
 Look for a momme weight around 13 to 19 for silk sheets that are durable and soft.

-Understand the differences.
-When shopping for lustrous sheets, silk, satin and sateen often get confused.
+Understand the differences: Silk, satin, and sateen often get confused.
 However, both satin and sateen are artificial and not as durable as silk.
 Silk has a shimmering appearance on both sides of the sheet, while satin and sateen are often shiny on one side and matte on the back.
-Sateen is commonly combined with cotton, while satin sheets can be woven from several materials, like silk, nylon and polyester.
+Sateen is commonly combined with cotton, while satin sheets can be woven from several materials, like silk, nylon, and polyester.
 Although satin sheets are a great affordable option, if you're looking for true silk luxury, make sure the label says 100 percent silk.